-Working parents may also be eligible for the extended 570 hours for 3 & 4 year old children.
-(Extended or "30 hours") Information, eligibility criteria and links to apply can be found at Childcare Choices.
+Working parents may also be eligible for the extended 570 hours for 3 and 4-year-old children.
+(Extended or '30 hours') Information, eligibility criteria and links to apply can be found at Childcare Choices.

 Is your child two?

 If your child is two you may qualify for 15 hours of free early education.
-More details on our early education for two year olds page.
+More details on our early education for two-year-olds page.

 When is my child eligible?